fractalmandala/brhatNew/src/routes/dhiti/indiasstorytellingtradition.md

 excerpt: "Ancient Indian storytelling disseminated functional genres (religious and scientific) and fictional genres: poetry, drama, and stories."
 ---

 > As on the mighty ocean’s waves
-Two floating logs together come.
+> Two floating logs together come.
-And, having met, forever part:
+> And, having met, forever part:
-So briefly joined are living things.
+> So briefly joined are living things.
-As streams of rivers onward flow,
+> As streams of rivers onward flow,
-And never more return again:
+> And never more return again:
-So day and night still bear away
+> So day and night still bear away
-The life of every mortal man.
+> The life of every mortal man.
-> — Hitopadeśa
+<cite>Hitopadeśa</cite>

 Hugh Blair in his *Lectures on Rhetoric and Belles Lettres* wrote that *“The genius of the eastern nations, in particular, was from the earliest times much turned towards invention, and the love of fiction.
 Their divinity, their philosophy, and their politics, were clothed in fables and parables.”* The antiquity and pervasiveness of the Indian art of storytelling does not escape notice when contending with the origins and inspiration for some of the world’s most popular literature.